-- The following representations are made in response to the South Warwickshire Local Plan (SWLP) Part 1 Issues and Options Consultation (January 2023) on behalf of Rosconn Strategic Land Limited, in respect of their land interest east of Warwick Road, Wellesbourne (the site).
-A separate call for sites submission has also been made for this site. - The site is allocated as a reserve site for residential development under Policy WW7
+- The following representations are made in response to the South Warwickshire Local Plan (SWLP) Part 1 Issues and Options Consultation (January 2023) on behalf of Countryside Properties, in respect of their land interest at Newbold Road, Wellesbourne (site reference 495). - 2.
+A summary of these representations has also been submitted to the SWLP Online Consultation Portal, and they are accompanied by a Masterplan and Vision Document for Newbold Road, Wellesbourne.

-Location of New Homes in the adopted Wellesbourne and Walton Neighbourhood Plan (December, 2018). - 3.
-A summary of these representations has also been submitted to the SWLP Online Consultation Portal.